DavidAnson/markdownlint-cli2/README.md

     - The `String` is passed as the `pattern` parameter to the [`RegExp` constructor][regexp-constructor]
     - For example: `(^---\s*$[^]*?^---\s*$)(\r\n|\r|\n|$)`
+  - `ignores`: `Array` of `Strings` defining glob expressions to ignore when linting
+    - Glob expressions are negated (by adding a leading `!`) and appended to the command-line arguments
+    - For performance reasons, this setting is valid only in the directory from which `markdownlint-cli2` is run
   - `markdownItPlugins`: `Array` of `Array`s, each of which has a `String` naming a [markdown-it plugin][markdown-it-plugins] followed by parameters
     - Plugins can be used to add support for additional Markdown syntax